 The boot camp is a full time – intensive program.
-In 2022, there will be two editions of the Pollica Boot Camp:
+In 2023, there will be one editions of the Pollica Boot Camp:

 In addition to the program sessions, there will be three community events/dinners and a Hackathon involving the local stakeholders.
 Lessons end at 2:00pm on the last day of the program.